Mike White Player Prop Bets for NFL Week 9 | New York vs. Indianapolis 11/4/2021

 Season Stats

-- This year, White has put up 607 passing yards (86.7 yards per game) while going 57-for-77 (74% completion percentage) and throwing four touchdowns and four interceptions.
+- White has thrown for 607 passing yards this season (86.7 per game) and has a 74% completion percentage (57-of-77), throwing four touchdown passes with four interceptions.

 - He also adds -1 rushing yards (-0.1 ypg) on five carries.

-- The Jets have thrown the football in 63.9% of their plays from scrimmage this year while running the ball 36.1% of the time.
+- The Jets have thrown the ball in 63.9% of their plays from scrimmage this year while staying on the ground 36.1% of the time.
 This offensive attack ranks 32nd in the NFL in points scored.

 - White has thrown six passes in the red zone this season, 13.3% of his team's red zone plays.